alefore/weblog/zettelkasten.md

 * Embedded directly in the notes contents.
 The obvious example of this are the links.

 * In the history in my git repository.
-This will let me see not only when the note was created, but its entire history, down to the granularity with which I commit to the repository (which isn't every single time I add a note, but roughly, around once per day).
+This lets me see not only when the note was created, but its entire history, down to the granularity with which I commit to the repository (which isn't every single time I add a note, but around once per day).

 * In my text editor's log.
 This is (as of 2020-04-10) work in progress.
 I keep a log for each file of every time I've opened it and every single transformation